-Upon completion of the distribution, each XPO stockholder as of July 23, 2021, the record date for the distribution, will receive one share of GXO common stock for every share of XPO common stock held as of the close of business on the record date.
-GXO common stock will be issued in book-entry form only, which means that no physical share certificates will be issued.
-For U.S. federal income tax purposes, the distribution is intended to be tax-free to XPO stockholders.
+Upon completion of the distribution, each XPO stockholder as of [], 2021, the record date for the distribution, will receive [] shares of GXO common stock for every share of XPO common stock held as of the close of business on the record date.
+GXO common stock will be issued in bookentry form only, which means that no physical share certificates will be issued.
+For U.S. federal income tax purposes, the distribution is intended to be generally tax-free to XPO stockholders, except with respect to any cash received in lieu of fractional shares.
 No vote of XPO stockholders is required for the distribution.
 You do not need to take any action to receive shares of GXO to which you are entitled as an XPO stockholder, and you do not need to pay any consideration or surrender or exchange your XPO common stock, which will continue to trade on the New York Stock Exchange.